deconz-community/deconz-docker/README.md

 ## Notes on migration ⚠️

 This container works as a drop-in replacement for `marthoc/deconz`, with one exception:
 - deCONZ no longer runs as root.
-The container path for the deCONZ files changed from `/root/.local/share/dresden-elektronik/deCONZ` to `/opt/deCONZ`.
+The container path for the deCONZ files was changed from `/root/.local/share/dresden-elektronik/deCONZ` to `/opt/deCONZ`.

 For migrating to the new container, follow these steps:

-1. Change image from `marthoc/deconz` to `deconzcommunity/deconz`.
+- Change image from `marthoc/deconz` to `deconzcommunity/deconz`.
 Available tags can be found [here](https://hub.docker.com/r/deconzcommunity/deconz/tags).
-2. Change the container mount point for deCONZ files from `/root/.local/share/dresden-elektronik/deCONZ` to `/opt/deCONZ`.
+- Change the container mount point for deCONZ files from `/root/.local/share/dresden-elektronik/deCONZ` to `/opt/deCONZ`.

 Pull the new image and start up.